Healthy Homes Assessment Kingsley-Chatham

 Insulation Kingsley-Chatham

-A well-insulated house can reduce condensation and reduce the chances of mould and damp, and also makes much easier for the household to hold heat.
+A well-insulated house will reduce the risk of condensation and reduce the chances of mould and dampness and also makes more easy to allow the house to hold heat.

 Insulation needs to be in compliance with the R-values required for your area

-The "R" signifies thermal resistance, and is a gauge of how well the insulation can withstand heat flow.
-The more R-value is higher, the better the insulation.
+The "R" signifies thermal resistance and is a measure of how well insulation is able to resist heat flow.
+The greater the R-value, the higher the standard of insulation.

 Kingsley-Chatham Moisture Ingress & Drainage

-Protecting your rental property from dampness isn’t just about the interior of the building but you must ensure there is somewhere to allow surface, rain or ground water and also stop it from getting inside.
-When it is about damp and water, it’s typically those concerns that you aren’t aware of that could be a huge problem and end up causing the property to suffer and harming the tenant’s well-being.
+The security of your rental home from water damage isn’t only about what’s inside the building It’s about having to make sure there is somewhere to allow surface, rain and ground water to go, and also stop it from getting inside.
+When it concerns damp and moisture it is typically not apparent that it could become a major issue and cause damage to your investment and affecting your tenant’s health.

-Properties that are rented must be equipped with efficient drainage to eliminate the stormwater and surface waters, and groundwater, with an appropriate outfall or runoff.
-Making sure that water has a location to go, and also that it doesn’t get sucked into buildings is a vital aspect of maintaining your property’s dry.
+Rental properties should be equipped with effective drainage to eliminate rainwater, storm water, and ground water.
+This includes the proper outfall or runoff.
+Making sure the water has a location to go, and it isn’t allowed to remain beneath structures is a crucial aspect of maintaining your property’s dry.

-Alongside a drainage system to avoid moisture from entering, if your rental is enclosed between your flooring and ground, a ground water barrier must be installed if it’s reasonably practicable to do so.
+In addition to an irrigation system to stop moisture from entering, if your property has an enclosed space between your floor and the soil, a ground-water barrier must be put in place when it’s reasonably practicable to do so.

-Ground moisture barriers are typically a polythene sheet laid over the ground, in order to block any moisture from the ground from entering the building.
-It also assists in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier generally a polythene sheet laid over the ground, in order to block any moisture present in the ground from rising into the home.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection